Nandakumar-M/Nandakumar-M.github.io/content/posts/an-approach-to-multitenancy-with-mysql.md

 ## Introduction

 A SaaS provider typically handles multiple customers.
 Each customer is a **tenant** from the point of view of the provider.
-The SaaS provider is responsible for ensuring separation between tenants.
-The fundamental requirement is that data of one tenant should not be accessible to other tenants.
+The SaaS provider is responsible for isolating tenant data and operations, ensuring that one tenant's data remains inaccessible to other tenants.

 A key aspect of designing the multi-tenancy architecture  for a web service is **tenant scoping**. i.e. How does the application scope its requests to a particular tenant at a time?
 The application's context (logged in user in case of a API request), helps us identify the currently active tenant.